krovs/mansible/README.md

 # [WIP] Mansible

-This are my ansible playbooks for a first-time set up of a Manjaro environment depending on the device.
+These are my ansible playbooks for a first-start set up of a Manjaro environment depending on the device.

 ## Variables